12 Couple Journal Ideas for Relationship Fun

 My boyfriend and I created a fun way to come up with new date ideas: put rainbow popsicle sticks in a mason jar, with each color having a category for things like indoor date ideas, outdoor date ideas, restaurants, etc.

-Couple Journal Ideas for Expressing Love and Gratitude
+Cute Couple Journal Ideas for Showing Love

 Never take your partner for granted.
 Always make sure you’re showing them the love and gratitude they deserve, and make sure it’s mutual on both sides!
 These couple journal ideas will help you express your appreciation for your one and only.

-7. Record Good News and Milestones
+13. Record Good News and Milestones

 Sometimes it can feel like bad news overpowers the amount of good news we receive, but this couples journal idea will shift your perspective!

-This is a super quick and easy journal idea that doesn’t need a lot of dedicated time.
 Each time something good happens in your lives or you hit a new milestone in your relationship (moving into your first apartment, getting a good job offer, or even having a romantic ice cream date), record it in the journal!

 Taking note of all the wins both big and small will make you happier and give you something positive to look back on!

-8. Write Love Letters to Each Other
+16. Write Love Letters to Each Other

 It might be old fashioned, but it’s a good one!
 Take turns writing love letters to each other in your couples journal expressing fond memories and all the things you love about each other.